Digital-Alchemy-TS/documentation/Quickstart/Automation/Next Steps.md

 ### 📁 [scripts/](https://github.com/Digital-Alchemy-TS/automation-quickstart/tree/main/scripts)
 This folder contains helper scripts for managing your workspace, and is utilized by the various commands in `package.json`.
 Re-running the setup script will upgrade the provided scripts with the newest version from the [[Automation Quickstart Overview|quickstart]] repo.
 The most important one is the `environment.sh`, which is used to managed the NodeJS environment

-> [!example] #Usage-Example/automation-quickstart
-> Using the script to fix your environment, from the project root

 ```bash
 ./scripts/environment.sh
 ```